Voice Recognition Software

 Part One: Microsoft Voice Recognition Software

-When my surgeon said that the pin in my finger had to stay in for another four weeks, rather than coming out on a Friday afternoon (10 days post-op) the way I had expected, I was upset beyond belief.
-I had stumbled through typing with nine fingers rather than the ten I’m used to using, but extended periods of typing made my hand cramp.
+When my surgeon said that the pin in my finger had to stay in for another four weeks, rather than coming out 10 days post-op the way I had expected, I was upset beyond belief.
+I had stumbled through typing with nine fingers rather than the ten I’m used to using, but extended typing sessions made my hand cramp.
 In addition, my thinking process was massively impaired because I had to keep stopping to check and correct new-to-me typos (on the s, l, r, -, and n keys*), rather than letting my words flow into something that my spellchecker could recognize and fix for me.
 I had been able to put off a lot of my typing life for the first 10 post-operative days; I didn’t see how I could cope or make any income at all if I had to put as much off for four more weeks as I had postponed for 10 days.
-Later that afternoon, I complained to a girl friend.
+Later that afternoon, I complained to a friend.
 She said, “Why don’t you try voice recognition?
 I used it a long time ago on my Mac because I have arthritis in my hands and I can’t type very fluidly.
 I would still be using it if the software worked on my current PC.”

-I looked at a number of blogs and reviews of the Microsoft product and most of them were pretty enthusiastic.
+I looked at a number of blogs and reviews of the Microsoft Voice Recognition product and most of them were pretty enthusiastic.
 People had been able to get it working.
 Most people pointed out that at least in the beginning, they could type faster than they could dictate and the learning curve for the product was reasonably steep.
 However, I could type much faster than I could dictate, too, until I couldn’t.
 I didn’t see any reviews from people who had come to voice recognition suddenly, through an accident that affected their ability to type.

 I found an old set headset and set to work.
 As I went along, it appeared that the program was learning to identify my voice.
 At times it was almost thrilling: I could speak and read and transcribe text, thoughts, books, my “getting things done” list, you name it—the words were flowing.
 I could create again; I could get back to work; and all was well with the universe.